thindil/hunter/README.md

 If you have all the required packages, navigate to the main directory(where this file is) to compile:

-* Easiest way to compile the program is use Gnat Programming Studio included in GNAT.
-Just run GPS, select *hunter.gpr* as a project file and select option `Build All`.
+* Easiest way to compile the program is use Gnat Studio.
+It should be available in the most distributions.
+Just run it, select *hunter.gpr* as a project file and select option `Build All`.

 * If you prefer using console: in main source code directory type `gprbuild -P hunter.gpr` for debug mode build or for release mode: